The Plumbing

 And here is where I need to slow down, because the counterfactual is the foundation of the entire analysis, and the foundation has a crack in it that I think is important enough to show you rather than plaster over.

-Stage 1 does not simulate a world without campaign money.
-It simulates a world in which the model cannot see campaign money.
-These are different things.
+Stage 1 simulates a world in which the model cannot see campaign money.
+That is a different thing from a world without campaign money.
 In a world without contributions, the legislator might behave differently because the incentive structure has changed.
 Industries that currently shape agendas through financial support might still shape them through expertise, information asymmetry, revolving-door employment, or the simple fact that the pharmaceutical industry employs 30,000 people in a particular district and those people vote.
 The legislator who votes with pharma might vote with pharma even in a moneyless world, because they genuinely believe the industry's position is correct, or because their committee staff drafted the language and the staff came from industry, or because their district would lose jobs if the bill passed.

 In Stage 1's world, all of those mechanisms still exist.
 The model just can't see the financial features.
-The delta between P₁ and P₂ is not "the effect of money on this vote."
-It is "the additional predictive power that financial features provide after everything else the model can observe has been accounted for."
-The first claim is causal.
-The second is statistical.
+The delta between P₁ and P₂ is the additional predictive power that financial features provide after everything else the model can observe has been accounted for.
+That claim is statistical.
+The causal claim ("money changed this vote") is a different and much stronger assertion.
 The gap between them cannot be closed with observational data.
 To close it, you would need to randomly assign campaign contributions to legislators and observe the result, which would require an experimental design that violates several federal laws and all known principles of political science.13

 I want to be transparent about this ambiguity because I think being honest about it is a prerequisite for saying what I'm about to say, which is that despite the ambiguity, I believe the number is pointing at something real.

 Here is why.
-The confounders that Stage 1 controls for are not weak.
+The confounders that Stage 1 controls for are strong.
 DW-NOMINATE is the gold standard of ideology measurement.
 Party membership is the single strongest predictor of votes.
 District demographics capture constituent pressure.
 Committee assignments capture institutional position.
 Interest group ratings capture revealed policy preferences.
 Bill embeddings capture semantic content.
 If the financial signal were merely proxying for ideology (if the money followed preferences rather than did anything to them), Stage 1 should absorb it, and Stage 2 should show minimal improvement.
 Instead, Stage 2 adds predictive power on top of all of that.
 Consistently.
-And in patterns that are geographically, temporally, and institutionally coherent: the tenure curve that peaks mid-career, the committee effects that track jurisdictional oversight, the lobbying-defection correlation, the party asymmetries that mirror structurally different donor ecosystems.
+And in patterns that cohere with how you'd expect financial influence to operate if it were real: the tenure curve that peaks for freshmen and declines as ideology features absorb the signal, the concentration of financial signal on amendment votes (the low-scrutiny, high-substance votes where party discipline is weakest), and the diffuse distribution of money's signal across 107 features with no single financial variable dominating (which is what structural influence looks like, as opposed to transactional quid pro quo).

 VII.
 Decomposition

-The 21.3% is computed using Shapley values, a concept from cooperative game theory that Lloyd Shapley published in 1953 and that won him a Nobel Prize sixty years later.
+The 6.64% is computed using Shapley values, a concept from cooperative game theory that Lloyd Shapley published in 1953 and that won him a Nobel Prize sixty years later.
 The Shapley value decomposes a prediction into additive contributions from each feature.
-For 239 features, the brute-force computation requires 2²³⁹ subsets (a number with 72 digits, roughly nine orders of magnitude shy of the number of atoms in the observable universe), but TreeSHAP computes exact values in polynomial time by exploiting the structure of decision trees.
+For 276 features, the brute-force computation requires 2²⁷⁶ subsets (a number with 83 digits, roughly twenty orders of magnitude shy of the number of atoms in the observable universe), but TreeSHAP computes exact values in polynomial time by exploiting the structure of decision trees.

 VIII.
 The Target and the Test